Llandrindod Town Council is taking legal advice over disparaging parody website

 Parody 'Llandrindod Wells Town Council' website depicts members as clowns

-Llandrindod Wells Town Council is taking legal advice on a parody website which uses AI images to depict councillors as clowns and claims a council activity includes members racing against tortoises.
+Llandrindod Wells Town Council is taking legal advice about a parody website which uses AI images to depict councillors as clowns and claims a council activity includes members racing against tortoises.

 The council said the parody website is in no way related to Llandrindod Wells Town Council and is not authorised or supported by the council.

-It asks people to ignore the parody website which has been set up as www.llandrindodwellstowncouncil.com and to contact the town council with any matters relating to the town council at its website www.llandrindodwellstowncouncil.co.uk.
+It has asked people to ignore the parody website which has been set up as www.llandrindodwellstowncouncil.com and to contact the real council with any matters relating to the town council at its website www.llandrindodwellstowncouncil.co.uk.

-It depicts one of the council’s activities as a ‘summer tortoise walk’ and says the tortoise is the town councils symbol of pace and also the town councils mascot.
+It depicts one of the council’s activities as a ‘summer tortoise walk’ and says the tortoise is the town council's mascot and symbol of pace.

 It also includes derogatory images of the council’s base which it calls a charity shop.

-The council’s headquarters is actually at The Hive, Temple Chambers on South Crescent which is a a community hub that houses a range of community-led sustainability projects .
+The council’s headquarters is actually at The Hive, Temple Chambers on South Crescent which is a community hub that houses a range of community-led sustainability projects.

 She said: “Over the past 12 months the council, its members and staff have been trolled by a resident who has a vendetta and personal grudge against this council.